aktsbot/anonforms-server/api.md

 The session token is a uuid that identifies a session for a user.
 This endpoint is used to remove a user selected session which is not the current user session.

+### DELETE /api/v1/user/account [auth]

+Will hard delete all forms, responses, sessions and finally the main user entry from the database.

 ### POST /api/v1/user/logout [auth]

 Clears the session for the user.
 The session token is removed from the system.